chet-dev/DShops-Project/README.md

 ## DShops Frontend is Live on Firebase

-You can test run web app on Firebase.
+You can test run the web app on Firebase.
 Please check out the [know issues](#Known-Issues) as well.

 [http://dshops-eth.firebaseapp.com](http://dshops-eth.firebaseapp.com)